 - Combine lemon juice, vinegar, olive oil, onion, honey, paprika, salt, thyme, and pepper in a medium saucepan.
 Bring to a low boil and reduce heat to a simmer.

 - Fill a hot jar with your (pathetic, mangled, bits-of-skin-stubbornly-clinging-to) peeled peppers, leaving a generous 3/4-inch headspace.
+Add a bay leaf to each jar.
 Cover vegetables with hot marinade; remove air bubbles and push peppers below the marinade level to a generous 1/2-inch headspace (peppers will expand some on processing, so it is important to leave a good amount of headspace).
 Wipe rim, affix lid and add to your simmering canner.
 Repeat with remaining peppers.
 Process for 15 minutes in a boiling water bath.

 Yields about 3 half-pints.